YashaswiMohan24/face-detection-opencv/README.md

-# Face Detection using OpenCV
+# Face and Eye Detection using OpenCV

-This project implements real-time face detection using Python and OpenCV with Haar Cascade classifiers.
+This project implements **real-time face and eye detection** using Python and OpenCV with Haar Cascade classifiers.
+The application captures video from a webcam, detects human faces, and then detects eyes **within the detected face region**.

+---

-## Features
+## 🚀 Features
-- Real-time webcam face detection
+- Real-time face detection using Haar Cascades
-- Displays number of faces detected
+- Eye detection inside detected faces
-- Simple and beginner-friendly implementation
+- Face count display
+- Live webcam feed
+- Clean exit using keyboard controls

+---

-## Tech Stack
+## 🛠 Tech Stack
 - Python
 - OpenCV

-## How to Run
-1. Install dependencies:
-   pip install opencv-python
-2. Run the script:
-   python face_detection.py
-3. Press Q or Esc to exit
+---

-## Output
+## 📂 Project Structure
-Detects faces from webcam and draws bounding boxes in real-time.